 Avocado and mango trees are the most popular permanent crops grown in Kenya.
 They are farmed by 0.96 Million and 0.79 million households respectively.
 This is far higher compared to tea, coffee and cotton growers.
 There is a need for investments to improve our domestic capacity to process our fruits.
 This will reduce the incidences of post-harvest food losses, especially when all trees have matured and actively producing.
 Avocadoes can literally lift a million farmers from poverty.

-Only 2% of Kenya urbanites have a kitchen garden
+Less than 2% of Kenyans have a kitchen garden

 30.8 per cent (14.7 million people) of Kenyans live in towns according to the 2019 census by KNBS.
 The country’s capital, Nairobi, is the most populous with 4.3 million people.
 The coastal historical city of Mombasa is second with 1.2 million people.
 The top ten most populous towns excluding the above cities are Nakuru, Ruiru, Eldoret, Kisumu, Kikuyu, Thika, Naivasha, Karuri, Ongata Rongai and Garissa.

 - shrinking farmlands as we set up residential flats on fertile areas.